anton-ua/testCiclum/README.md

 ### About

+You can:
-⋅⋅*add new event
+  * add new event
-⋅⋅*filter event by participiant
+  * filter event by participiant
-⋅⋅*delete event
+  * delete event